Why Choose a .BR Domain for Your Business in Brazil?

-2. Your trademark and business name remains exclusive
+3.2 Your trademark and business name remain exclusive

 The Brazilian government implements strict guidelines in the registration of any .BR domain name.
 Competitors trying to steal or use your trademark or brand name will find it nearly impossible to do so if you have already registered it as a website with a .BR.
 This ensures that your name and trademark are used exclusively by your business.

 3.3 You can strengthen your local presence